databrickslabs/dbldatagen/README.md

 To use download a wheel file and install using the Databricks install mechanism to install a wheel based library into your workspace.

+Latest pre-release is code complete and fully functional barring some issues with generation of date ranges.

 # Building the code

 Our recommended mechanism for building the code is to use a conda based development process.